Q.

 Outside the Box

 At some universities, children of employees receive dramatic tuition reductions, often 50% or more.
-When it comes to medical, dental, or law school tuition, this may be the equivalent of a large raise, so serious consider should be given to working for the school your child attends if this is an option.
+When it comes to medical, dental, or law school tuition, this may be the equivalent of a large raise, so serious consideration should be given to working for the school your child attends if this is an option.

 Parents are often savvier financially than medical students.
 Of course, that's not saying much since medical students may be the financially dumbest people on the planet.
 At any rate, a little financial advice from the parent may go a long way.
 Here are some examples: